 Have you been charged with a theft crime in South Jersey?
 If you or someone you love has been arrested for burglary, robbery, or theft in New Jersey, you need to take legal action fast.
-At the Law Offices of John J. Zarych, our criminal defense lawyers are dedicated to aggressive client advocacy, no matter how complex or serious the charges may be.
+At the Law Offices of John J. Zarych, our criminal defense lawyers are dedicated to aggressive client advocacy no matter how complex or serious the charges may be.

-Our New Jersey theft attorneys will fight hard to defend your liberties and will leave no stone unturned when examining the evidence against you.
+Our Atlantic City theft defense attorneys will fight hard to defend your liberties and will leave no stone unturned when examining the evidence against you.
 Our knowledgeable legal team has over 45 years of combined experience representing both adults and juveniles, and we are proud to offer free initial consultations.
 For a free, private consultation, call our law offices right away at (609) 625-3006.
 You will not be charged any fees, and we will keep your information confidential.
 Se habla español.

 Types of Theft: Burglary, Robbery, and Embezzlement